 - Issuers of securities with low ratings and volumes (for example EM local currency bonds) often need to pay a premium to investors for poor average liquidity and high liquidity risk (of trading costs rising when the need to trade increases, view post here).

 - Implicit subsidies can also be paid by financial investors that are particularly averse to specific types of risk.
-Thus, experimental research shows that “fear of loss” rather than volatility is the dominant factor in popular risk perceptions, which suggests that investors that are willing to accept occasional drawdowns ultimately reap disproportionately higher volatility-adjusted returns (forthcoming post).
+Thus, experimental research shows that “fear of drawdown” rather than volatility is the dominant factor in popular risk perceptions.
+This common fear suggests that investors who are willing to accept occasional drawdowns ultimately reap disproportionately higher volatility-adjusted returns (view post here).
 Some investors also occasionally pay over the odds to contain mark-to-market volatility.
-For example, foreign investors in small and emerging bond markets will often charge a premium on local yields in accordance with exchange rate risk and volatility, simply because they account in USD and have only limited hedging capacity.
+For example, foreign investors in small and emerging bond markets will often charge a premium on local yields in accordance to exchange rate risk and volatility, simply because they account in USD and have only limited hedging capacity.
 In times of unusually high FX volatility this translates into elevated premia (subsidies) for local rates receiver positions (view post here).

 - Popular risk perceptions and risk aversion are changing overtime, often following the moves in financial markets and the focus of popular media.
 Changing attitudes towards risk translate into changing equity premia and there is evidence that this makes equity return trends predictable (view post here).
 From the perspective of investors with low or stable risk aversion such premia can be estimated and received when sufficiently high.
 There is a broad range of market risk perception measures available for this purpose (view post here).